SaiPrakash1997/cs5293sp22-project3/README.md

 * If data is corrupted in the '_unredactor.tsv_' file then ML model can't be trained and results will be biased or won't be appropriate.

+* System needs internet connectivity for the program to get latest '_unredactor.tsv_' file from GitHub.

+* Due to bad tabs or data format issue, I am considering them as bad line and skipped them.

+* These issues persist in the dataset like less amount of data and duplicates in dataset.
+So, scores will be low.

+### Explored below Machine learning models and vectorizers:

+* Machine learning models used:

+                         1. MLPClassifier
+                         2. AdaBoostClassifier
+                         3. DecisionTreeClassifier
+                         4. RandomForestClassifier
+                         5. MultinomialNB

+* Finally, according to data, I have chosen RandomForestClassifier model.

+* Vectorizers:

+                         1. CountVectorizer(Individually)
+                         2. TfidfVectorizer(Individually)
+                         3. DictVectorizer(Individually)

+* Finally, according to data, I have used make_union library to union CountVectorizer and TfidfVectorizer and used it in the code.

 ### Functions and approach

 predictor()